 The Company grants stock-based awards, including restricted stock, restricted shares, performance share units, performance shares and restricted stock units.
 These awards are issued at no cost to the recipient.
 The fair value of restricted stock, restricted shares and restricted stock unit awards was based on the closing price of FHI's common stock on the date of grant.
 Such awards were recognized in the Company's consolidated statements of income on a straight-line basis over the vesting period.
 Recipients of performance shares and performance share units are entitled to receive shares of FHI common stock at no cost, subject to the Company's achievement of specified market or performance conditions.
 The grant date fair value of the performance share units subject to the Company's achievement of specified market conditions was estimated using a Monte Carlo simulation model.
 For purposes of this modeling exercise, historical volatilities of FHI common stock and members of the peer group were used.
 The risk-free interest rate that was used in the valuation was that of a zero-coupon U.S. Treasury note that was commensurate with the performance period.
-The grant date fair value of the performance shares subject to the Company's achievement of performance conditions was based on the closing price of FHI's common stock on the date of grant.
+The grant date fair value of the performance share units and performance shares subject to the Company's achievement of performance conditions was based on the closing price of FHI's common stock on the date of grant.
+Forfeitures of stock-based awards are recognized as they occur.